barbatus/angular2-meteor-universal/README.md

   so they take same parameters as original methods.
 If want to use other methods of the `FlowRouter`'s API , do it in the same way as described in the `FlowRouter` [docs](https://github.com/kadirahq/flow-router);

-- Having ability to define different routes for different Angular 2 components and pre-render them on the server side, allows us to have multiple Angular 2 apps in one Meteor app structure.
+- Having the ability to define different routes for different Angular 2 components and pre-render them on the server side, allows us to have multiple Angular 2 apps in one Meteor app structure.
   Please, check out a demo app in `example/app` folder that have two Angular 2, Socially and TODO, components that you can load separately at different `/parties` and `/todo` routes accordingly.